Corbett in Multnomah County, Oregon — The American West (Northwest)

 Today, most busy travelers bypass Corbett on Interstate 84.
 The community has settled down to become a quiet respite from the turmoil of the city.

 Location.
 45° 31.873′ N, 122° 17.546′ W. Marker is in Corbett, Oregon, in Multnomah County.
-Marker can be reached from East Historic Columbia River Highway west of NE Evans Touch for map.
+Marker can be reached from East Historic Columbia River Highway west of NE Evans Road, on the right when traveling east.
 Marker is located at the U.S. Post Office in Corbett, near the front entrance.
+Touch for map.
 Marker is at or near this postal address: 36046 East Historic Columbia River Highway, Corbett OR 97019, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Broughton’s Expedition (approx. 1.1 miles away); Samuel Hill – “Road Builder” (approx. 1.6 miles away); Chanticleer Point (approx. 1.6 miles away); a different marker also named Chanticleer Point (approx. 1.6 miles away); Vista House (approx. 2.4 miles away); Marshall N. Dana (approx. 2.4 miles away); Samuel C. Lancaster (approx. 2.4 miles away); Tad's Chicken 'N Dumplin's (approx. 3.8 miles away).
 Touch for a list and map of all markers in Corbett.